AFE-Data/afe-data/README.md

 Here, we list the examples of AFE issues in mobile app Himalayan, and you can obtain the complete data at the following website: https://terabox.com/s/1cupUChtZW62DgHHG_MESMA

+For each AFE issue, we will provide it's related  GUI trees and GUI screenshots.
+Specifically, take the issue 1 of Himalayan as an example (in path: AFE-101/Himalayan-Issue-set/1),  there exists four files: layout_1.xml, layout_2.xml, screenshot_1.png, and screenshot_2.png.
+Among these files, layout_1.xml and layout_2.xml are the associated GUI trees of screenshot_1.png and screenshot_2.png.
+During the execution of the app, screenshot_2.png is executed after screenshot_1.png.
+That is, screenshot_1.png -> screenshot_2.png is the execution trace of the app.
+The AFE issue lies in the last screenshot (i.e., screenshot_2.png) of the execution trace and we use a green solid line box to indicate the widget where the AFE issue is located.

 ### AgeingDroid
 ### How to run AgeingDroid?
 Use the following command to execute AFEDroid: